Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 		"Admins":["YOUR STEAMID HERE"]

 Manual editing for existing servers.

+Open your servers profiles directory and copy the supplied eAI and ExpansionMod directories into your profiles directory.

 Edit the top line of your file to include the following line of code:

 		#include "$CurrentDir:mpmissions/dayzoffline.chernarusplus/AI/init_eAI.c"